Azure/azure-sdk-for-js/common/tools/dev-tool/README.md

 The `dev-tool about` command will print some information about how to use the command.
 All commands additionally accept the `--help` argument, which will print information about the usage of that specific command.
 For example, to show help information for the `resolve` command above, issue the command `dev-tool package resolve --help`.

+## Usage in this repository

+*To build (transpile) the sample-dev folder of a service's SDK*:

+1. Change the terminal to the service's `samples-dev` folder.
+1. Run `dev-tool samples publish --force samples-dev`.
+The generated files are placed in the `samples` folder.

 ## Extending the Tool

 The source hierarchy matches the command hierarchy.
 Every sub-command has its own folder and `index.ts` file in `src/commands`, where `src/commands/index.ts` defines the behavior of the root `dev-tool` command, and each subfolder's `index.ts` file describes a nested sub-command.
 Every leaf node in the command tree ("leaf command") has its own TypeScript file.
 For example, `src/commands/about.ts` defines the behavior of the `dev-tool about` command, and `src/commands/package/resolve.ts` defines the behavior of the `dev-tool package resolve` command.